-Demi Lovato Mourns The Loss Of Her Beloved Grandfather Perry
+Demi Lovato Mourns The Loss Of Her Beloved Grandfather Perry Hart

 Woke up to the news that my Grandpa Perry passed away early this morning.
 He’s been sick for a couple years now so although I’m relieved he is out of pain, it still hurts to think our family won’t get to say goodbye with a proper funeral for a while.
 But that’s the reality during this pandemic.
 This man loved God FIERCELY and was one of the best preacher’s I’ve ever had the honor in witnessing spread the word of God.
 I love you Grandpa.
 I’m sorry we didn’t take more pictures together but I have so many memories to make me smile until we meet again someday.
 Rest easy.
 Love you. ❤️????????????

-In the first image of the slideshow, Demi posted an older photo of her grandfather wearing what appeared to be a light grey three-piece suit, a dark blue shirt, and a coordinating patterned tie.
+In the first image of the slideshow, Demi posted an older photo of her grandfather wearing what appeared to be a light gray three-piece suit, a dark blue shirt, and a coordinating patterned tie.
 In his hand, he held a bible and pointed to a page.
 He wore a gold watch on his left wrist and his hair was fashioned into a style that had a pompadour in the front and longer sideburns.
 It was not clear what year the image was taken.

-The second photo showed Perry giving Demi a kiss on the cheek at what appeared to be a fan event taken during the singer’s earlier years in the business.
-Subsequent images showed Perry standing at up and preaching at a pulpit.
+The second photo showed Perry giving Demi a kiss on the cheek at what appeared to be a fan event during the singer’s earlier years in the business.
+Subsequent images showed Perry standing and preaching at a podium.
 The final photo showed Perry in his older years, wearing a red birthday hat.

-Perry is the father of Demi’s mother, Dianna De La Garza, who also shared her feelings regarding her family’s deep loss with a deeply touching Instagram post.
+Perry is the father of Demi’s mother, Dianna De La Garza, who also shared her feelings regarding her family’s loss with a deeply touching Instagram update.
 You can see Dianna’s post here.

 Fans of the singer shared their sympathies with the family in the comments section of Demi’s Instagram post.